Capillary force-driven particle orientation in rod networks: Results and discussion

-where the angle between the line connecting the centers of the cylinders and the radius to the liquid-liquid boundary is $\alpha$, and $R$ is the curvature of the liquid surface, as shown in the schematic shown in Fig.~\ref{fig:sup:rods_illustration}a.
-By manually categorizing over 20 samples for each contact type (point-to-point contacts and side-to-side contact) in the 3D stacks of Fig.~\ref{fig:confocal}d (Supplementary Fig.~\ref{fig:sup:3dBridge}), the observed average bridge height is approximately 0.6 $\pm$ 0.1~$\mathrm{\mu}$m, and the averaged width of the bridges is to 2.4 $\pm$ 0.1~$\mathrm{\mu}$m, despite their high variability in bridge length.
-Taking these values into the account the calculated angle $\alpha$ = 25\textdegree, the contact angle $\theta$ is 28\textdegree, which shows their strong hydrophilic nature but slightly higher than the value measured using the microchannel liquid-liquid interface contact angle technique (0\textdegree) shown in supplementary Fig.~\ref{fig:sup:CA}.
+where the angle between the line connecting the centers of the cylinders and the radius to the liquid-liquid boundary is $\alpha$, and $R$ is the curvature of the liquid surface, as shown in the schematic shown in Fig.~S4a.
+By manually categorizing over 20 samples for each contact type (point-to-point contacts and side-to-side contact) in the 3D stacks of Fig.~\ref{fig:confocal}d (Supplementary Fig.~S5), the observed average bridge height is approximately 0.6 $\pm$ 0.1~$\mathrm{\mu}$m, and the averaged width of the bridges is to 2.4 $\pm$ 0.1~$\mathrm{\mu}$m, despite their high variability in bridge length.
+Taking these values into account, the calculated angle $\alpha$ = 25\textdegree, the contact angle $\theta$ is 28\textdegree, which shows their strong hydrophilic nature but slightly higher than the value measured using the microchannel liquid-liquid interface contact angle technique (0\textdegree) shown in supplementary Fig.~S1.

+Taking these values into account, the calculated angle $\alpha$ = 25\textdegree, and the contact angle $\theta$ = 28\textdegree.
+This contact angle confirms the strong hydrophilic nature of the rods, though it is slightly higher than the value of 0\textdegree measured using the microchannel liquid-liquid interface technique (supplementary Fig.~S1).

 By applying the $\theta$ and $\alpha$ into Eq.~\ref{eq:capFperunit}, $r/R \approx$ 5.97 and the resulting capillary force per unit length is 0.078~N/m.
-Taking the average rod length ($L$) into consideration, the total capillary force is roughly 1.87~$\mathrm{\mu}$N. Given these values, the ratio between $F_{cap,side}$ and $F_{cap,point}$ is up to 935~\%, which promotes side-to-side particle attraction.
+Taking the average rod length ($L$) into consideration, the total capillary force is roughly 1.87~$\mathrm{\mu}$N. Given these values, the ratio between $F_\mathrm{cap,side}$ and $F_\mathrm{cap,point}$ is up to 935\%, which promotes side-to-side particle attraction.
 Regarding the role of particle weight, if we consider a cluster of rods suspended from a single bridge, gravity only overcomes the capillary force for 1.9*10$^5$ rods (side-to-side) or 2*10$^4$ (point-to-point).
 These values indicate that gravitation can be ignored as the particle number in the field of view is in the range of 10$^3$.
-To better assess the influence of secondary liquid, we can calculate the particle orientation.
+To better assess the influence of the secondary liquid content, we can calculate the particle orientation.